awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-updatewindowsami.md

   Type: String

-  Description: \(Optional\) Specify the SubnetId if you want to launch into a specific subnet\.
+  Description: \(Optional\) The ID of the subnet you want to launch the instance into\.
+If you have deleted your default VPC, this parameter is required\.
 + TargetAmiName

   Type: String